DavidxVJ/DavidxVJ/README.md

 - 🎓 I'm studying **computer engineering** at UPIICSA (IPN).

 - 👀 I'm interested in learning the new technologies that have been appearing in the last few years.
-Right now, I'm most interested in Artificial Intelligence 🤖.
+Right now, I'm most interested in Web Programming (Frontend and Backend).

 - 📫 How to reach me **d.vasquezj01@gmail.com**